mklabs/greenskin/readme.md

 existing Jenkins instance or use a dedicated one.

-To quicly provision a new Jenkins, you can use the `vms/jenkins-master/install.sh` file, or use vagrant at the root of the repo and run `vagrant up gs-master`.
+To quicly provision a new Jenkins, you can use the `vms/greenskin-ansible/playbooks/greenskin-master/site.yml` playbook, or use vagrant at the root of the repo and run `vagrant up gs-master`.

-Then, check that these plugins are installed at  http://$hostname/jenkins/pluginManager/ (where $hostname is the machine FQDN)
+Then, check that these plugins are installed at  http://$hostname/pluginManager/ (where $hostname is the machine FQDN)

 - TAP Plugin (required for test reports)
 - Parameterized Trigger Plugin (required for running downstream Jobs)